Form preview

 What is GA T-8

-The Georgia Limited Power of Attorney - Motor Vehicle is a legal document used by vehicle owners to appoint an attorney-in-fact for motor vehicle transactions, such as title transfers.
+The Georgia Limited Power of Attorney - Motor Vehicle is a legal document used by vehicle owners to authorize an appointed attorney-in-fact to perform motor vehicle transactions on their behalf.

 pdfFiller scores top ratings on review platforms